Jasmine Engleton, PhD

 ―Octavia Butler

-Jasmine joined the Social Insights team in February 2025.
+Jasmine first joined the Social Insights team in February 2025.

-She has extensive experience in qualitative research methods and trauma-informed interviewing, contributing to studies on housing instability among domestic violence survivors and criminal legal engagement among sexual assault survivors who have experienced institutional betrayal.
-As an evaluator, she has worked with community-based organizations to assess the needs for transformative justice practices and implementation of flexible funding programs in domestic violence agencies
+She has extensive experience in mixed-method research, utilizing both qualitative and quantitative data, and trauma-informed interviewing.
+She has contributed to research on housing instability among domestic violence survivors, criminal legal engagement among sexual assault survivors who have experienced institutional betrayal, and, more recently, Black trustees’ access to power and influence within art museums and cultural institutions.
+As an evaluator, she has partnered with community-based organizations to assess needs related to transformative justice practices and to support the implementation of flexible funding programs in domestic violence agencies.

-Through her work, Jasmine is committed to supporting organizations and individuals dedicated to helping Black women from diverse backgrounds heal from violence.
-Her passion for justice, healing, and survivor well-being is evident in all aspects of her work.
+Through her work, Jasmine is committed to supporting organizations and individuals dedicated to helping Black communities from diverse backgrounds create lasting impact and heal from violence.
+Her commitment to justice, healing, equitable access to power, and survivor well-being is evident across all aspects of her work.

 Outside of research and evaluation, she enjoys roller-skating, listening to music, and reading short stories.